cameronism/Backbone.observe/README.md

 ### map

-The `map` function is given a copy of the attributes created with model.toJSON().
+The `map` function is passed two parameters:

+1. A copy of the attributes created with model.toJSON().
-The attributes are safe to modify and return.
+   These attributes are safe to modify and return.

+2. The model from the source collection

 ```javascript
 var importantDocs = docs.observe({